 ‘A bit like me, I think.’

 ‘Oh right,’ she said.
-‘Yeah I suppose.’
-She sounded like she was warming up, the shiver was going from her voice.
+‘Yeah, I suppose.’
+The shiver was going from her voice, so I thought she was warming up.
 ‘Where’s your sister now?’

 ‘She moved away, not seen her in years.’